 Meanwhile, rough chop the cooled bacon.

-Add the bacon and brown sugar to the onions, stir to coat and cook for 2 minutes.
+Add all the bacon and 1/3 cup brown sugar to the onions, stir to coat and cook for 2 minutes.

-Add the raisins, worcestershire, vinegar and water to the bacon mixture.
+Add the 2 tbsp raisins, 1 tbsp worcestershire, 3 tbsp vinegar and 1/3 cup water to the bacon mixture.
 Simmer over medium low heat for 5-8 minutes, until the sauce has thickened and looks syrupy.

-Serve immediately or store in an airtight container in the fridge for up to 5 days.
+Serve immediately or store in an airtight container in the fridge for 5-7 days.

 To use after refrigeration, reheat the bacon jam on the stove over medium low heat until heated thru, about 5 minutes.
 You may need to add a teaspoon or two of water to loosen it up.